h-mori/meta_vrl/README.md

 For KRAKEN2REF, please download and tar -zxvf from following web link. http://palaeo.nig.ac.jp/Resources/META_VRL/GRCh38.Wuhan.tar.gz

-You need to specify the places of MINIMAP2REF and KRAKEN2REF in NIG supercomputer in the META_VAL.sh file.
+You need to specify the places of MINIMAP2REF and KRAKEN2REF in NIG supercomputer in the META_VRL.sh file.

 ## Usage
 ```bash